What is geotechnical engineering? Key terms, applications and survey type

 Building foundations

 Foundations are the lowest part of a structure designed to transfer loads into the ground.
 Foundation design will be based on the ground conditions, not just at the surface but considerably deeper.
 Geotechnical engineers conduct a ground investigation to determine the properties and depth of the soils and rocks that are present as well as the groundwater conditions.
 They will make assessments of the bearing capacity at various depths and the likely settlement under the intended load of the structure.
 This information is then used by structural engineers to design the foundations.
+See our article on geotechnical settlement for further explanation.

 building foundations